Ralino/ros2_raspbian_tools/README.md

 ```

 The script will generate a `ros2-raspbian-rootfs.tar` file with the contents of a Raspbian
 filesystem with all the ROS2 dependencies already included.
+You will need to install `qemu-arm-static` for this.

 Building ROS2 for the Raspberry Pi
 ----------------------------------